ryanbarouki/two-thirds/README.md

 # TODO
 - google analytics
+- turn into a PWA for push notifications
 - test cases for back-end stuff
 - serverside validation for the username and guess
 # Notes